ENCCS/gromacs-gpu-performance/content/navigator.rst

-Understanding Puhti GPU nodes
+Understanding Navigator GPU nodes
 =========================================

 .. questions::

-   - What hardware is available on Puhti's GPU nodes?
+   - What hardware is available on Navigator's GPU nodes?
    - How do we organize computational work to go where it should?

 .. objectives::